Condo Living in Kingston and Area in 2026 – Downsizing Now?

 Do condo fees in Kingston increase every year?

 Yes.
 You still need insurance for your unit’s contents and liability.
-The building’s insurance only covers the common areas and structure, not your personal belongings.
+The building’s insurance only covers the common areas and structure, not your belongings.

 Should I get a home inspection for a condo?